Sometimes you crave hearty rich soup to warm your body. Maybe you seek comfort through the seemingly endless days spent inside.

 You can substitute in a vegetable based broth like mushroom if you want this recipe to be vegan.

+Regardless of how you make it, I'm confident you'll love it.
 I’d file this under ‘low maintenance recipes’ -- meaning you can set things up then do things around the house while your soup is simmering.

 The onions need time to caramelize on the stove, then the soup simmers.
 Your home will smell amazing!